Top 20 Foods, Desserts and Snacks from Mozambique

 Locals often turn to this option when craving indulgent and flavorful curries.
 In many coastal provinces, coconut rice or coconut, in general, plays a prominent role in their cuisine.

 To make this dish, it’s as easy as adding freshly squeezed coconut milk when your white rice is halfway done.
 The resulting dish really stands out, so perhaps for the average person, it might be a good idea to pair it with grilled meat and steamed veg.

 Mozambican Grilled Dishes

 In true Southern African style, Mozambicans love barbecuing their meats and seafood on coal.
-People can be seen every weekend along the beach of Costa Do Sol ordering fish or chicken from one of the several grills stands on there.
+People can be seen every weekend along the beach of Costa Do Sol ordering fish or chicken from one of the several grill stands there.

 However, the “tempero” or marinade is what gives the standard of the local barbecue.
-A mixture of salt, pepper, lemon, and some white wine vinegar are essential to make a proper grill base.
+A mixture of salt, pepper, lemon, and some white wine vinegar is essential to make a proper grill base.

 3. Frango com Piri-Piri (Peri-Peri Chicken)